toshipiazza/drcfg/README.md

 - [ ] We currently lock on all accesses to the hashtable, but instead we could construct a hashtable per thread to reduce lock contention if there exists any in a noticeable form.
 We would only have to lock on `event_thread_exit` to combine hashtables.

+   Currently the only workaround for slow *singlethreaded* execution is to specify `-racy` as an argument to the client.
 - [x] Optionally intercept only branches in main module (i.e. `-only_from_app`)
 - [ ] Dump json to a file
 - [ ] Optionally dump YAML